Whatsapp Icon

 While it's difficult to suggest foolproof preventive measures, the following strategies may help lower risk:

-1. Genetic counseling: For families with a history of Medulloblastoma, genetic counseling can offer insights into risk and potential preventative actions.
+1. Genetic counselling: For families with a history of Medulloblastoma, genetic counselling can offer insights into risk and potential preventative actions.

 2. Lifestyle choices: Maintaining a healthy lifestyle, although not directly linked to Medulloblastoma, can improve overall health and potentially reduce cancer risk.